 Result:

-In this way, you will get the middle portion of this Email Id.
+You will see the middle portion of this Email Id.

 =RIGHT(B5,LEN(B5)-FIND(".",B5,FIND("@",B5))+1)